cogeorg/RegulatoryComplexity/300_experiments_code/README.txt

 - venv # virtual environment (Flask, jinja2, flask-bootstrap, doting)
 - envvariablename.flaskenv : #is supposed to set FLASK_APP to regexp.py automatically (file read when ‘flask run’ in terminal), but doesn’t seem to work for now.
 - regexp.py #automatic decoration of flask shell (python terminal shell more or less) doesn't work

+Major Updates (18/01/2021):

+1. CorrectAnswer database model was created in models.py
+	 - This is used to reference submited answers vs correct answers in DB in order to get a final score for the users.
+	 - It is also used on the end page to show a breakdown of the users answers.
+2. PracticeForm wtf form created in forms.py
+	 - Used to seperate actual test from practice test.
+	 - The forms display logic can be found in routes.py.
+	 - Javascript is used to check submitted answer against correct practice answer as set in the experiments.html page.
+See below.
+3. Refer to commented tags in experiments.html for step by step information relating to how the experiments page functions.